freshyseth/resume/README.md

 # SETH WEBSTER

 #### Culture Leader | [freshyseth@gmail.com](mailto:freshyseth@gmail.com) | 817-239-7741
-Passionately evangelizing and encouraging a culture of engagement, learning, and growth in order to ensure the continual delivery of quality, beautiful, and pleasant software and careers. *While I do my best to share some information about me with this resume we really should talk.
+Passionately evangelizing and encouraging a culture of engagement, learning, and growth in order to ensure the continual delivery of quality, beautiful, and pleasant software and careers. *While I do my best to share some information about myself with this resume, we should talk.
 Hit me up!*

 [Download the PDF version of this resume](https://drive.google.com/file/d/11ilOjvl52ovU_9X3ixxbszYm1Yz1zp1U/view?usp=sharing)